Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 The following are required to complete this lab:

 - An [MXChip IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/)
-- A computer running [Windows 10 Anniversary Edition](https://www.microsoft.com/en-us/software-download/windows10) or higher
+- A computer running [Windows 10 Anniversary Edition](https://www.microsoft.com/en-us/software-download/windows10) or higher.
 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - An available WiFi connection or mobile hotspot.
 Note that the WiFi connection can (and should) be secure, but it must be ungated (i.e. no intermediate login page is required.
 Gated WiFi is common in public venues and hotels).

+Note: For developers work on a Mac, please see [this article](https://docs.microsoft.com/en-us/windows/uwp/porting/setting-up-your-mac-with-windows-10) for installing Windows 10 to enable building and running the UWP portion of this lab.

 <a name="Exercises"></a>
 ## Exercises ##